LeoHoneyBeard/ai-challenge-assistant/README.md

 ## Features

-- **RAG ingestion** – loads README, everything under `project/docs`, and code under `src/**` (with size caps) so the assistant can embed both documentation and implementation details.
+- **RAG ingestion** вЂ“ loads README, everything under `project/docs`, the optional `project/faq` knowledge base, and code under `src/**` (with size caps) so the assistant can embed both documentation and implementation details.

-- **Ollama client** – configurable base URL/model; uses Ktor to call `POST /api/chat`.
+- **Ollama client** вЂ“ configurable base URL/model; uses Ktor to call `POST /api/chat`.

-- **MCP/Git bridge** – lightweight `McpGitClient` runs `git rev-parse --abbrev-ref HEAD` inside the selected folder and feeds the branch into the system prompt.
+- **MCP/Git bridge** вЂ“ lightweight `McpGitClient` runs `git rev-parse --abbrev-ref HEAD` inside the selected folder and feeds the branch into the system prompt.

-- **MCP control center** – a dedicated UI tab lists the GitHub MCP tools (overview, issues, PRs, commits, branches, contributors) and lets the user enable or disable each one before the model can request it.
+- **MCP control center** вЂ“ a dedicated UI tab lists the GitHub MCP tools (overview, issues, PRs, commits, branches, contributors) and lets the user enable or disable each one before the model can request it.

-- **Pull request reviewer** – a dedicated tab fetches open GitHub PRs via MCP, displays accurate change stats, and renders the latest Russian-language review next to the list for quick scanning.
+- **Pull request reviewer** вЂ“ a dedicated tab fetches open GitHub PRs via MCP, displays accurate change stats, and renders the latest Russian-language review next to the list for quick scanning.
+- **User issues triage** вЂ“ the new User Issues tab reads `issues/user_issues.json`, refreshes the list on demand, and lets you ask the LLM for a Russian-language solution backed by README/docs/src/FAQ snippets.

-- **`/help` command** – summarizes folders, key files and active RAG sources without calling the model.
+- **`/help` command** вЂ“ summarizes folders, key files and active RAG sources without calling the model.

-- **Desktop chat UI** – Compose Material3 layout with project selector, branch refresh button, warnings, chat history and clear action.
+- **Desktop chat UI** вЂ“ Compose Material3 layout with project selector, branch refresh button, warnings, chat history and clear action.